cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

 Cloudmesh MOOC Shell
 ======================

 `cm-mooc` provides an easy way to start a Cloudmesh VM on OpenStack India.
+You can start a virtual machine for Cloudmesh with a single command in `cm-mooc`.
+You can also enable IPython Notebook on the virtual machine with `cm notebook` commands.
 You may read the following instructions to enable this program on your terminal.

 Quick Start